Department of Nutrition and Food Sciences

 Certifications

-The Department of Nutrition and Food Sciences, in collaboration with health care facilities in the Houston metroplex and the Dallas/Fort Worth metroplex, offers two Dietetic Internship programs with graduate credit that lead to a master’s degree.
-These are the TWU Dietetic Internship Program-Denton campus and the TWU Dietetic Internship Program-Houston Center.
-The Houston campus also offers the academic component for the Combined Dietetic Internship-Master’s Degree Houston Michael E. DeBakey Veteran’s Affairs Medical Center Program.
+The Department of Nutrition and Food Sciences, in collaboration with healthcare facilities in the Houston metroplex and the Dallas/Fort Worth Metroplex, offers two Dietetic Internship programs with graduate credit that lead to a Master’s degree.
+These are the TWU Dietetic Internship Program-Denton campus and the TWU Dietetic Internship Program-Houston.
+The Houston campus also offers the Master's academic component for the Michael E. DeBakey Houston Veterans Affairs Medical Center (MEDVAMC) Dietetic Internship Program.

 The TWU Dietetic Internship programs have been granted accreditation status by the: